Edwinhr716/Match_Tracker_Website/README.md

 # Match_Tracker_Website

 Full stack project that collects data from livesoccertv.com, stores it in an SQL database and connects to the front end wit han API.
-The front end is written with ReactJS
+The front end is written with ReactJS.
+It tracks the matches of the Guatemala and Honduras national teams, as well as Austin FC's matches

 # What I learned
 * How to use ReactJS